Mephiro/ARTSystem/README.md

-# ATCProgram
+# ARTSystem
-Autonomous Tracking and Capturing Program for NOAA satellites using SDRPlay RSP1A
+Autonomous Receiving and Tracking System for NOAA satellites using SDRPlay RSP1A

 ## Disclamer